linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 [Here](/docs/assets/1240-dovecot_10-master.conf.txt) is an example of a complete `10-master.conf` file.
 {{< /note >}}

 1. Disable unencrypted IMAP and POP3 by setting the protocols' ports to `0`.
-Ensure that the `port` and `ssl` variables are uncommented:
+Uncomment the `port` and `ssl` variables:

     {{< file "10-master.conf" >}}
 ...